kime/kime/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

 Kime is a web app for upscaling and enhancing images using generative adversarial networks.
-This repository contains the backend service written in Python using Flask.
+This repository contains the backend service written in Python using Quart.

 ## Getting Started